 STAY: Marriott Quincy

-You can view Boston from one side of this hilltop Marriot Quincy Convention Hotel, and the Atlantic Ocean on the other.
+You can view Boston from one side of this hilltop Marriott Quincy Convention Hotel, and the Atlantic Ocean on the other.
 Vistas, of course, are particularly picturesque from the 9th Floor Concierge Level’s M-Club, where in-the-know guests get some work done, have breakfast, and enjoy a small bites cocktail hour each day – complimentary.
 There’s a shuttle to the T-Stop down the hill for a quick trip into Boston.

 The lobby has been reconfigured with the business traveler in mind, as well.
 Plenty of tables feature ports and outlets.
 For workout fiends, the impressively huge Rebok designed gym stocks Life Fitness Machines, all kinds of weights, and an indoor pool.